When I was a sophomore in college, I tried to do something I wasn’t sure I could do.

 It had nothing to do with winning – I didn’t think I could – but everything to do with at least trying.

-I made my commitment one month out from the first fight.
+I made my commitment several months out from the first scheduled fight of the tournament and got to training.

 This Might Work